 Do I Need an Amsterdam Tour Map?

-For self guided walking tours in Amsterdam, it is best to have an Amsterdam map with attractions – either online or in hand.
-Don’t stress though – we make Amsterdam touring easy with multiple maps and links to Google maps, too.
+For self guided walking tours in Amsterdam, it is best to have a map with attractions – either online or in hand.
+Don’t stress though – we make Amsterdam touring easy with multiple maps and links to Google, too.

-We also provide two overview maps – and interactive version, as well as a printable map – of our free tour Amsterdam at the end of the post.
-Both maps feature the entire route of our Amsterdam walk on an Amsterdam city map with tourist attractions marked.
+We also provide two overview maps – and interactive version, as well as a printable map – of our free tour Amsterdam.
+Both feature the entire route of our Amsterdam walk with tourist attractions marked.

-The interactive Amsterdam Sightseeing Map indicates each stop, as well as nearby attractions.
+The interactive Amsterdam Sightseeing Map indicates each stop, as well as nearby sights.
 The provided printable Amsterdam Sights Map with Walking Tour Route offers a general overview of the route.
-Both of these maps will help to get you around the city.

 Where Can I Get an Amsterdam Tourist Map?

-Although we include a free Amsterdam walking tour map in this post, visitors can also pick up an Amsterdam city map from the tourist information office.
+Although we include several free Amsterdam walking tour maps, visitors can also pick up an Amsterdam city map from the tourist information office.
 There is a VVV Office in front of Central Station.

 Are There Guided Amsterdam Walking Tours?

-Yes, of course there are guided tours in Amsterdam – but not by us.
-While we think our city walk is the best walking tour Amsterdam, travelers who like a guide to lead the way will find there are ample sightseeing tours in the city.
-We highlight some of the top-rated guided tours at the end of the post.
+Of course there are guided tours in Amsterdam – but not by us.
+While we believe our self-guided option is the best walking tour Amsterdam, those who prefer a guide lead the way will find ample sightseeing tours to book.
+We highlight some of the top-rated guided tours later.

 Are there Free Guided Tours Amsterdam?

-If you are looking for a Guided Free Tour Amsterdam, you can certainly find one.
 Visitors who want to join a guided Amsterdam free walking tour have a few to choose from in the city.
-However, it is important to understand that the guides expect – and deserve – tips… so they are not really free tours.
-That said, we mention some of the popular guided free walking tours of Amsterdam at the end of the article.
+However, it is important to understand that the guides expect – and hopefully deserve – tips.
+Therefore, they are not really free tours.
+That said, we mention popular guided free walking tours of Amsterdam at the end of the article.

 What Will I Need for this Amsterdam Walk?

 Fortunately, not much is needed to complete our outlined city tour.
 We provide all of the information for where to walk in Amsterdam – you just have to follow along.
-That said, we have a few tips on how to prepare for sightseeing Amsterdam on foot.
+However, we have a few tips on how to prepare for sightseeing Amsterdam on foot.

 Perhaps the most important thing to have for Amsterdam city walks is an internet connection.
-Visitors can print our Amsterdam Sightseeing Map PDF to use, which is helpful, but a WiFi connection is still necessary to access this article while touring the city.
-Furthermore, the Google Maps links will only work with connectivity.
+Visitors can print our Amsterdam Sightseeing Map PDF, but a WiFi Connection is necessary to access this article and maps while touring the city.

-Amsterdam is a fairly flat and walkable city – but walking in Amsterdam is so much better if you wear a pair of comfortable pair of city walking shoes for travel.
-I like the wear these Columbia Shoes and Kris likes his Merrell Shoes.
+The city is fairly flat, but walking in Amsterdam is so much better if you wear comfortable travel shoes.
+I wear these by Columbia and Kris prefers Merrell Trail Shoes.

-Visitors can really take in the beauty of the city while walking Amsterdam canals and city streets.
-In order to capture the beautiful city sights, we recommend using an actual camera (rather than just your phone camera); we use a Canon Rebel with an everyday 18-135mm lens, which we love!
+Visitors can really take in the beauty while walking Amsterdam canals and streets.
+In order to truly capture these sights, we recommend using an actual camera.

-Weather Gear and Day Bag for your One Day Amsterdam Tour
+Weather Gear and Day Bag for your Amsterdam Tour

 Planning Your Amsterdam Trip